Siouxland Forecast: June 1, 2020

+Sioux City set a new Record High Temperature for June 1st on Monday as we made it to 96° – the previous Record for the date was set back in 2018.

 Tonight we’ll have clear skies.
-It’ll be warm & humid as the temperature drops off to 68° in Sioux City.
+It’ll stay warm & humid as the temperature drops off to 68° in Sioux City.

 For the remainder of the work week, look for highs in the middle to upper 80s.
 Still hot, but not quite to the same extremes.
 Some small impulses will work through our region with isolated thunderstorm chances pretty much every evening this week – though we may get a break on Friday.